numpy/numpy/doc/neps/nep-0029-deprecation_policy.rst

 process.

-While there will be some unavoidable mismatch in supported version of Python between if a project release occurs immediately after a version of Python ages out.
+While there will be some unavoidable mismatch in supported version of Python between projects if releases occurs immediately after a version of Python ages out.
 This should not last longer than one release cycle of each of the projects, and when a given project does a minor or major release, it is guaranteed that there will be a stable